Section 1. Types of Charts Available

 - IFR En Route High Altitude Charts (Conterminous U.S. and Alaska).
 En route high altitude charts are designed for navigation at or above 18,000 feet MSL.
 This four-color chart series includes the jet route structure; VHF NAVAIDs with frequency, identification, channel, geographic coordinates; selected airports; reporting points.
 Scales vary from 1 inch = 45 nm to 1 inch = 18 nm.
 55 x 20 inches folded to 5 x 10 inches.
 Revised every 56 days.
 (See FIG 9-1-7 and FIG 9-1-8.)

 U.S. Terminal Procedures Publication (TPP).
 TPPs are published in 24 loose-leaf or perfect bound volumes covering the conterminous U.S., Puerto Rico and the Virgin Islands.
-A Change Notice is published at the midpoint between revisions in bound volume format and is available on the internet for free download at the AIS website.
+A Change Notice is published at the midpoint between revisions in bound volume format and is available on the internet for free download at the website.
 (See FIG 9-1-15.)
 The TPPs include:

-- Instrument Departure Procedure () Charts.
-DP charts are designed to expedite clearance delivery and to facilitate transition between takeoff and en route operations.
+- Instrument Departure Procedure () Charts. charts are designed to expedite clearance delivery and to facilitate transition between takeoff and en route operations.
 They furnish pilots' departure routing clearance information in graphic and textual form.

-- Standard Terminal Arrival () Charts.
-STAR charts are designed to expedite arrival procedures and to facilitate transition between en route and instrument approach operations.
+- Standard Terminal Arrival () Charts. charts are designed to expedite ATC arrival procedures and to facilitate transition between en route and instrument approach operations.
 They depict preplanned IFR ATC arrival procedures in graphic and textual form.
-Each STAR procedure is presented as a separate chart and may serve either a single airport or more than one airport in a given geographic area.
+Each procedure is presented as a separate chart and may serve either a single airport or more than one airport in a given geographic area.

 - Airport Diagrams.
 Full page airport diagrams are designed to assist in the movement of ground traffic at locations with complex runway/taxiway configurations and provide information for updating geodetic position navigational systems aboard aircraft.
-Airport diagrams are available for free download at the AIS website.
+Airport diagrams are available for free download at the website.

 - Alaska Terminal Procedures Publication.
 This publication contains all terminal flight procedures for civil and military aviation in Alaska.
-Included are IAP charts, DP charts, STAR charts, airport diagrams, radar minimums, and supplementary support data such as IFR alternate minimums, take-off minimums, rate of descent tables, rate of climb tables and inoperative components tables.
+Included are charts, charts, charts, airport diagrams, radar minimums, and supplementary support data such as IFR alternate minimums, take-off minimums, rate of descent tables, rate of climb tables and inoperative components tables.
 Volume is 5-3/8 x 8-1/4 inch top bound.
 Publication revised every 56 days with provisions for a Terminal Change Notice, as required.

 - U.S. IFR/VFR Low Altitude Planning Chart.
 This chart is designed for prefight and en route flight planning for IFR/VFR flights.
 Depiction includes low altitude airways and mileage, NAVAIDs, airports, special use airspace, cities, times zones, major drainage, a directory of airports with their airspace classification, and a mileage table showing great circle distances between major airports.
 Scale 1 inch = 47nm/1:3,400,000.
 Chart revised annually, and is available either folded or unfolded for wall mounting.
 (See FIG 9-1-10.)